Robustness of Brain Tumor Segmentation: Abstract

 \section{Abstract}

+\textbf{Purpose:} The segmentation of brain tumors is one of the most active areas of medical image analysis.
+While current methods perform superhuman on benchmark data sets, their applicability in daily clinical practice has not been evaluated.
+In our work we investigate the generalization behavior of deep neural networks in this scenario.

+\textbf{Approach:} We evaluate the performance of three state-of-the-art methods, a basic U-net architecture and a cascadic Mumford-Shah approach.
+We also propose two simple modifications (which do not change the topology) to improve generalization performance.

-We address the generalization behavior of deep neural networks in the context of brain tumor segmentation.
-While current topologies show an increasingly complex structure, the overall benchmark performance does improve negligibly.
-In our experiments, we demonstrate that a well trained U-Net shows the best generalization behavior and is sufficient to solve this segmentation problem.
-We illustrate why extensions of this model cannot only be pointless but even harmful in a realistic scenario.\\ Also, we suggest two simple modifications (that do not alter the topology) to further improve its generalization performance.
+\textbf{Results:} In our experiments we show that a well-trained U-network shows the best generalization behavior and is sufficient to solve this segmentation problem.
+We illustrate why extensions of this model in a realistic scenario can be not only pointless but even harmful.

+\textbf{Conclusions:} We conclude from our experiments that the generalization performance of deep neural networks is severely limited in medical image analysis especially in the area of brain tumor segmentation.
+In our opinion, current topologies are optimized for the actual benchmark data set, but are not directly applicable in daily clinical practice.

 \keywords{deep learning, segmentation, generalization, brain tumors}